ZhianMai/Multi-threading-in-Java/README.md

 overhead in multithreading task.
 Java built-in object lock and ReeentrantLock are pessimistic lock.

 <i>Optimistic Lock</i> uses loosely policy that using version record to track the shared variable status when reading
 or writing it to ensure its atomicity.
-It allows multiple threads to read at the same time.
+It allows multiple threads to read or edit at the same time, but only keeps the latest update of the variable.
 ReentrantReadWriteLock is an optimistic lock.

 For implementation of ReentrantReadWriteLock, check out my Thread-safe linked list & hash map repo :link:[link](https://github.com/ZhianMai/Thread-safe-LinkedList-Hashmap)